You know that sinking feeling you get in your gut when an unexpected or forgotten bill shows up in your mailbox?

 Since sinking funds are considered short-term savings it’s not a good idea to invest that money in the market.
-But you can put it into a high interest savings account to earn some interest while it’s waiting to be used.
+But you can put it into a high-interest savings account to earn some interest while it’s waiting to be used.

 What’s the Best Way to Track Sinking Funds?

-There are a couple different ways to keep track of your sinking funds.
+There are a couple of different ways to keep track of your sinking funds.
 Which you choose will depend on how you prefer to handle your money in general.

-I like to set up different categories in my budget while leaving the actual cash to accumulate in a single, high yield savings account.
+I like to set up different categories in my budget while leaving the actual cash to accumulate in a single, high-yield savings account.
 It’s just simpler for me.

 Lots of people prefer to keep their sinking funds separated out into different savings accounts.
-Some banks let you create ,multiple accounts for free, while others mimic separate accounts with buckets or goals on their platforms.
+Some banks let you create multiple accounts for free, while others mimic separate accounts with buckets or goals on their platforms.